petzi53/hypo2md/README.md

-# hypo2md
-Import Hypothes.is annotations into markdown files
+# Import annotations from `Hypothes.is` into markdown files.